Projet5A/France-INSAToulouse-Salle104/README.md

 # Défi IA 2021 - Team Salle104

-This GitHub deposit contains all the necessary files to reproduce the results performed by the team Salle104 (Adeline Cénac, Luc Dubreuil, Lucile Vallet and Jérôme Xiol) for the 5th edition of ["Défi IA"](https://www.kaggle.com/c/defi-ia-insa-toulouse/overview).
+This GitHub deposit contains all the necessary files to reproduce the results performed by the team Salle104 from INSA Toulouse (Adeline Cénac, Luc Dubreuil, Lucile Vallet and Jérôme Xiol) for the 5th edition of ["Défi IA"](https://www.kaggle.com/c/defi-ia-insa-toulouse/overview).

 ## Results